ron273/CheckCartQuantityM2/README.md

 4. Your module should now be activated.

 ## Credits
-The original M1 version of this module was developed by [ceckoslab](https://github.com/ceckoslab) in 2015.
+The original M1 version of this module was developed by @ceckoslab in 2015.
 This M1 module was used to create the M2 version.